Reflection on The Ritz-Carlton Carlton Hotel

 Levels of Cultural Awareness

-Different employees at the Reds Carlton hotel are at different levels in terms of cultural awareness.
+Different employees at the Ritz-Carlton hotel are at different levels in terms of cultural awareness.
 For example, there are those who are at an unconscious incompetence level while there are others who are at an unconscious competence level.
 An employee who has been able to stay or work with the company for long is normally at unconscious competence level.
 Such an employee does not need to engage in serious thinking in relation to what he or she may be doing to be able to make the right decision or do the right thing.
 Culturally appropriate behaviors are normally second nature to such a person hence he or she can trust his or her instincts considering the fact that they are reconditioned by the new culture in question (Bacon & Pugh, 2003).
 As such, the individual does not need to make much effort to be culturally sensitive.
-The fact that an individual has been working for the Reds Carlton hotel for quite some time means that he or she has come to understand and appreciate its culture (Walker & Miller, 2010).
+The fact that an individual has been working for the Ritz-Carlton hotel for quite some time means that he or she has come to understand and appreciate its culture (Walker & Miller, 2010).

 TO BUY AN ESSAY?